 - Download the Guide for Medicaid Plan Administrators Here, and download the Model Plan Language Here.

-ASAN’s resource for Private Health Plan Administrators will help plan administrators develop and expand coverage for autism services such as communication supports, occupational therapy, and speech therapy.
+ASAN’s resource for Private Health Plan Policy Holders will help individuals and families access coverage for autism services such as communication supports, occupational therapy, and speech therapy.
 The resource provides an overview of all federal laws and regulations that address what services private insurance providers are required to fund and why.

 For more information, contact Samantha Crane, email@example.com.